Warbo/chriswarbo-net/projects/nixos/bottom_up.md

 string arguments to give to that executable (say, `["-c", "echo RUNNING >&2 && echo $message > $out"]`) and a key/value map of strings to use as environment variables (e.g. `("message", "hello")`).
-Together these fields are essentially specifying an `exec` syscall.
-Nix will use this command to *create* outputs if they aren't found, which overcomes the first problem identified with the previous approach.
+Together these fields are essentially specifying an `exec` syscall; and that's exactly how Nix will use them, to *create* outputs that don't already exist.
+This overcomes the first problem identified with the hash-only approach.

 Derivation files must specify at least one output, with each having a name and a path.
 Like with the previous approach, these paths have the form